One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 - Perlan: The Pearl or the Perlan is a unique dome-shaped building that is located on the top of Öskjuhlíð Hill in Reykjavík.
 Being at an elevation (with forest surroundings), the Pearl can be viewed from many parts of the city.
 It is home to a museum and has a nice restaurant and a park area.
 You can get the best view of Reykjavik from their 360-degree observation deck.
 At the Perlan, you can visit the largest indoor man-made ice cave, you can grab tickets for the Wonder of Iceland tour here

-- Museums to explore: Reykjavik Maritime Museum, Reykjavik Art Museum, Icelandic Phallological Museum.
+- Museums to explore: Reykjavik Maritime Museum, Reykjavik Art Museum, and Icelandic Phallological Museum.
 Many of the museums and sightseeing areas are included for free as part of the Reykjavik City Card, also available in 24 hours pass

 - Flea Market – If you love collecting quirky things, head to the Flea Market.
 This is the only flea market in the whole of Iceland.
 They are on weekends only from 11:00 am to 05:00 pm.
 The flea market was set up on an abandoned coal mine, and hence it is called Kolaportid.
-From old books to fermented snacks, you will find some of the weirdest, but cool things here to take back home.
+From old books to fermented snacks, you will find some of the weirdest but coolest things here to take back home.

-- Kringlan Shopping Mall – Kringlan is the largest shopping mall in Reykjavík, with over 150 shops, and eating areas.
+- Kringlan Shopping Mall – Kringlan is the largest shopping mall in Reykjavík, with over 150 shops and eating areas.
 You can shop for souvenirs, Icelandic wear, and international brands here.

-Day trips from Reykjavik Iceland: Tips on what to do in Reykjavik for a day or more
+Day trips from Reykjavik, Iceland: Tips on what to do in Reykjavik for a day or more

-When we traveled to Iceland for 3 days (the first visit), we stayed in Reykjavik and took day tours to see the south coast and then Golden Circle plus northern lights.
+When we traveled to Iceland for 3 days (the first visit), we stayed in Reykjavik and took day tours to see the south coast and then Golden Circle plus the northern lights.
 Here is a list of amazing day tours to take from Reykjavik on a short visit or a stopover experience!

 - Classic Golden Circle Tour – One of the most popular tours is the Golden Circle tour.
 In this full-day tour, you can explore the Thingvellir National Park, Geysir, and the stunning Gullfoss waterfalls.
 Many tour operators also offer this trip for a short 4 hours.
 Click to view this tour